enzuru/.emacs.d/README.md

 #### Parenthesis

 When you are on parenthesis, modal editing is activated via Lispy.
-You can use single keystrokes to navigate and edit code:
+You can use single keystrokes to navigate, edit, and evaluate code:

 - `e` evaluate s-expression
 - `]` move forward